TomTom Spark 3 Cardio + Music Review

 This model is rated as being waterproof to 5 ATM and is exceptionally easy to put on, using 3 small clips to securely fasten the wristband.

 The TomTom continued to excel in our Ergonomics test, deserving a 7 out of 10 for its solid performance in this metric, which made up 15% of the overall score.
-This compares quite favorably with the rest of the pack, as shown below.

 The Spark 3 is comfortable to wear but it is a little on the large side, on par with the Fitbit Surge or Fitbit Blaze.
 However, for its large size, it has quite a low profile.
 It wasn't prone to snagging while worn.